wg030/jlcode/README.md

 ### Colors
 All colors for the default theme of this package were taken from the file
 [https://docs.julialang.org/en/v1/assets/themes/documenter-light.css](https://docs.julialang.org/en/v1/assets/themes/documenter-light.css)
-and  all colors for the dark theme of this package were taken from the file
+and  all colors for the darkbeamer theme of this package were taken from the file
 [https://github.com/dietercastel/jlcode/blob/darktheme/jlcode.sty](https://github.com/dietercastel/jlcode/blob/darktheme/jlcode.sty), which
 contains a contribution from "dietercastel" who put toegther this great theme,
 which is designed to be ideally suited for the dark-beamer-theme.